mikecole-mg/security_findings/openwga/openwga-rce.md

 ![A JSP based reverse shell is written into the `openwga-7.11.12.0-ce` webroot](./1.png)

+A JSP based reverse shell is written into the `openwga-7.11.12.0-ce` webroot.

 ![JSP evaluates on the server, proving code execution](./2.png)

+JSP evaluates on the server, proving code execution.

 ---